hn4002/schwab-api-scripts/scripts/schwabScripts/README.md

 These are the four scripts in this directory for the initial testing of Schwab API (in that sequence):

-# get_token.py
+# do_app_auth_n_get_refresh_token.py

 This script does OAuth2 authorization for the Schwab API.
-It uses the app_id and app_secret to get the refresh token.
+It uses the app_id and app_secret to do the app authroization and get the refresh token.
 The refresh token is saved in the specified file.

-# refresh_token.py
+# get_access_token.py

 This script uses the refresh token to get the access token.
 It reads the refresh token from the specified file.